JeyzerMC/CNN-Texture-Bias/README.md

 TEXTURE; INCREASING SHAPE BIAS IMPROVES ACCURACY AND ROBUSTNESS', available here: https://openreview.net/pdf?id=Bygh9j09KX

+We did not write the original paper, this repository is a student reproduction of the experiments described by the article in order to gain knowledge in the field and practice scientific writting.
+The report is not meant to be published.

 # Folders
  ## Notebooks to look at
     - stylize-dataset.ipynb: use to apply style transfer on our dataset